-- The show, The Terms of my Surrender, doesn’t have an intermission so visit the restroom before the show begins.
+- The show, Farinelli and The King, doesn’t have an intermission so visit the restroom before the show begins.

-- The Terms of my Surrender premieres on Broadway on August 10th 2017.
+- Farinelli and The King premieres on Broadway on December 5th, 2017.
 If you’re planning on booking your tickets last minute, you might find good seats.
 You can check the seat availability for different dates here.

 - Headout offers a best price guarantee, which means you can get the cheapest tickets for the hottest Broadway shows of the season.